Meanwhile/Misc./README.md

 *Uncle Zen.brn* - The original Turing test beating brain file for BeSam that I wrote many years ago.

-*haikus* - Several collected Haiku's that were once published on a wiki on the haiku-os.org website.
+*haikus* - Several collected Haikus that were once published on a wiki on the haiku-os.org website.

 Some related links: